sitBLR-Workshop/Q1-2026/exercises/ex2/README-AIL.md

 ### 2-4-2 Review the evaluation results

 1. You can now find the finished evaluation and your results in the `Optimization` view.
 Open the `Optimization` view from the side menu.
-Find your evaluation and click on it o view the results.
+Find your evaluation and click on it to view the results.
 <br>![](/exercises/ex2/images/ail02-27.png)

 2. In the evaluation detail view you can now see the results of the evaluation.
 Check the scores for the different metrics we have selected.